ZeeAyZ/Eklips/devm.md

     - ### Eklips.UI
         This is the class that controls every draw call that makes this game engine a game engine.
 There is a whole bunch of functions.

+        - #### Eklips.UI.render(fun)
+            Render all blit calls from highest layer first to lowest layer last.

+            ```
+            fun = This was made for fun, If True.
+The renderer breaks
+            ```

+        - #### Eklips.UI.slider(x, y, min_value, max_value...)
+            Displays a slider that can be changed Returns the value of the slider

+            ```
+            x = The X position of the slider (REQUIRED)
+            y = The Y position of the slider (REQUIRED)
+            min_value = The minimum value of the slider
+            max_value = The maximum value of the slider
+            initial_value = The default value of the slider
+            out_type = The output type of the slider.
+(List object
+                                                       out_type[0] = If the output value is an integer or string. ("int" or "str")
+                                                       out_type[1] = A list of strings that can be picked in the slider interface.
+This is only if out_type[0] is "str")
+            disp = The surface to draw the slider on
+            width = The width of the slider.
+(Integer)
+            id = The ID of the slider.
+(If the ID is 0, a random one will be generated)
+            layer = The layer the slider should be drawn in.
+            ```
+        - #### Eklips.UI.blit(surf, pos, anchor...)
+            Displays a surface onto the display/another surface Returns the data of the drawn Surface (hovering, clicking, etc).

+            ```
+            surf = The surface to be drawn (REQUIRED)
+            pos = The position of the surface (REQUIRED)
+            anchor = The position anchor (right, bottom, cx, cy)
+            scale = The size multiplier of the surface
+            special_flags = The special rendering flags, See pygame wiki for more info.
+            cache = If the manipulated surface should be cached.
+            rotation = Rotation angle of the surface (Integer)
+            size = The size of the surface *(width, height)*
+            disp = The surface to draw this surface on.
+            clip = The area to be displayed of the surface.
+            flip = A tuple that contains if the X and Y should be flipped *(boolean X, boolean Y)*
+            clks = UNUSED
+            frys = If the position cannot be changed by the parent being a frame
+            layer = The layer that the surface should be drawn in
+            id = The ID of the surface.
+(If the ID is 0, a random one will be generated)
+            add_bg = If a black background should be displayed at Layer 0.
+            ```

         - #### Eklips.UI.input(size, pos, AlwaysOn...)
             Displays an inputbox that allows the user to write on it Returns the value of the inputbox.